neural-data-science/NESC_3505_textbook/to_do_list.md

 - a clear style guide (chapter) that talks about how to report data - how to write a Results section

 ## Syllabus/Evaluation
-- be explicit that low peer evals will negatively impact project grades.
-Specifically, team member(s) whose average evaluation from their peers is more than one point (out of 5) lower than the average of the others will have their project grade reduced proportional to their peers' evaluation.
-E.g., if your team's project received a grade of 80%, but your average score from your peers was 1.3 (out of 5) whereas others' were 4 or greater, your project grade will be reduced as (1.3/5) * 80% = 20.8%.

-- fix rubrics

-## Demos
-- make individual demos themed - more constraints/less options
-- e.g., first one a review of a YouTube video or blog post
-    - second could be a specific function
-- Create a Guide/tips 'n tricks for demos.
-E.g., USE A MEANINGFUL TITLE, use headers in written docs, etc.